Ceslander/DSP-Programming-Assignments/README.md

 Here are the programming assignments of my course Digital Signal and Image Processing.

-These are the scores of them.
-Clearly everything is not right.
+These are their scores.
+Note that not everything is right.

 |     | Score  |
 |  ----  | ----  |